getkey/io-game-history/readme.md

 ![History of .io games graph](io-game-history.svg)
 ![legend](legend.svg)

 This is a graph of the evolution of io games.
+It was inspired by [this diagram of the NetHack variants](https://nethackwiki.com/wiki/File:VariantHistoryGraph.jpg).

 Note that for simplicity sake, I am considering the games as they were at release.
 And by release I mean when they are publicly available on the web, even if the developer considers it "alpha" or "beta".

 Arrows represent **gameplay** "inspirations".
 Most of these are extrapolated, so please take them with a grain of salt.